PatrickTheGamerz/OrangeVest/README.md

         openAuthModal("signin");
         return;
       }
-      alert("This is a demo.
-In a real app, this would open a deposit/withdraw funds page.");
+      alert("Demo mode: in a real app this would open deposit/withdraw options.");
     });

     function formatMoney(v) {